 Look for: explicit contractual language vesting all AI artifacts, trained models, and derived data insights in your organization; architecture choices that enable vendor portability; and a clear position on data residency and model exportability.

-Firms that build on proprietary platforms without portability provisions are not acting in your long-term interest.
-The lock-in may not feel painful in year one.
-It becomes very painful in year three when the vendor raises prices or the platform does not evolve in the direction you need.
+Firms that build on proprietary platforms without portability provisions aren't acting in your long-term interest.
+The lock-in doesn't feel painful in year one.
+It bites in year three when the vendor raises prices or pivots the platform away from your use case, and you have nowhere to go.

 Question 10: What Will This Engagement Cost, What Will It Deliver, and How Will I Know?

 This sounds basic.
-Most AI consulting engagements cannot answer it clearly at the proposal stage.
+Most AI consulting engagements can't answer it clearly at the proposal stage.
 The cost is clear.
 The deliverables are vague.
 The measurement criteria are absent.

 Push for: a fixed or capped cost for a defined scope, specific deliverables with acceptance criteria, business metrics that will be tracked (not just deployment milestones), and a timeline with milestones, not just a start and end date.